openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 Structure of a JP2 file {#structure-jp2}
 =========================

-Scope of this chapter {#structure-scope}
+Scope of this section {#structure-scope}
 -------------------------

-This chapter gives a brief overview of the JP2 file format.
+This section gives a brief overview of the JP2 file format.
 A basic understanding of the general structure of JP2 is helpful for appreciating how *jpylyzer* performs its validation.
 It will also make it easier to understand *jpylyzer*‘s extracted properties, as these are